nhancox/nodeship-prompt/README.md

 That's it!
 The Bash adapter will modify your path for you while preserving any existing `PROMPT_COMMAND`.

+If you would like to get rid of the repository and/or organize on your own, copy the binary to a location on your path, remove the lines in the adapter that modify the path (lines 2-10) and then `source` the adapter (which can be placed wherever you like).

 `npm run build` creates a binary using the `pkg` module, allowing for easy distribution and avoiding conflicts with system Node.js versions and version managers.